ihebhafdallah/PersonalWebsite/README.md

 ## Theme installation

-1-Simply install as a normal WordPress theme and activate.
+1. Simply install as a normal WordPress theme and activate.
-2-Make a page called Home(The name is your choice) and set the Page template to Home.
+2. Make a page called Home(The name is your choice) and set the Page template to Home.
-3-Make another page called Blog(The name is your choice) and set the Page template to Blog.
+3. Make another page called Blog(The name is your choice) and set the Page template to Blog.
-4-In your admin panel, navigate to Settings > Reading.
+4. In your admin panel, navigate to Settings > Reading.
-5-Select A static page (select below) and select the pages created.
+5. Select A static page (select below) and select the pages created.
-6-In your admin panel, navigate to Appearance > Customize.
+6. In your admin panel, navigate to Appearance > Customize.
-7-Put the finishing touches on your website by adding a logo, custom colors and etc.
+7. Put the finishing touches on your website by adding a logo, custom colors and etc.
-8-Active recommended plugin at the top.
+8. Active recommended plugin at the top.

 ## Theme structure